Malta in the Eurovision Song Contest 2019: Song selection

-On 10 March 2019, PBS announced that Michela Pace would perform the song "Chameleon" at the Eurovision Song Contest 2019 through the decision of several jury groups and music industry experts from 300 song submissions that were received by the broadcaster.
-"Chameleon" was written by members of the songwriting team Symphonix International, Joacim Persson, Paula Winger, Borislav Milanov and Johan Alkanäs.
-The release of the song and official music video was made available online on the broadcaster's website tvm.com.mt and the official Eurovision Song Contest website eurovision.tv.
+On 10 March 2019, PBS announced that Michela would perform the song "Chameleon" at the Eurovision Song Contest 2019 through the decision of multiple focus groups and music industry experts from 300 song submissions that were received by the broadcaster.
+"Chameleon" was written by members of the songwriting team Symphonix International: Joacim Persson, Paula Winger, Borislav Milanov and Johan Alkanäs.
+The release of the song and official music video was made available online on the broadcaster's website tvm.com.mt and the official Eurovision Song Contest's YouTube channel.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 28 January 2019, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 28 January 2019, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Malta was placed into the second semi-final, to be held on 16 May 2019, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2019 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
-Malta was set to perform in position 11, following the entry from Croatia and preceding the entry from Lithuania.
+Malta was set to perform in position 11, following the entry from Croatia and before the entry from Lithuania.

-The song passed to the final round of the 2019 Eurovision Song Contest, when it was announced as the last entry to make it through from the second semi-final, where songs were announced in random order.
+The two semi-finals and the final were broadcast in Malta on TVM.
+The Maltese spokesperson, who announced the top 12 points awarded by the Maltese jury during the final, was Ben Camille.